ylab-hi/OctopusV/README.md

-# SVoctopus: A Tool for Comparing and Merging Structural Variant (SV) Results from Various SV Callers
+# octopusV: Correcting and Standardize benchmarking of Structural Variant (SV) Results from SV Callers

-## What is SVoctopus?
+## What is octopusV?

-SVoctopus is a toolkit for efficient manipulation and comparative analysis of structural variant (SV) callsets from multiple approaches.
+octopusV is a toolkit for efficient manipulation and comparative analysis of structural variant (SV) callsets from multiple approaches.
 It streamlines SV analysis workflows by providing a standardized input/output interface and a comprehensive set of commands for filtration, merging, intersection, benchmarking and visualization of VCF from various SV callers.
 Octopus aims to offer a holistic solution for researchers venturing into the complex landscape of structural variations.

 ## Getting Started